-The best Mongolian Chicken stir-fry with crispy edges and a perfectly balanced Mongolian sauce that’s Paleo, Whole30, gluten-free, and with no added sugar.
+The best Mongolian Chicken stir-fry with crispy edges and a perfectly savory and a little sweet Mongolian sauce.
 This Mongolian Chicken recipe is crispy, salty, naturally sweet, and just a little spicy.
 It’s quick, simple, and utterly delicious.
 It has it all!
-For those of you preferring chicken over beef, this is it!

 What is Mongolian chicken?